 What incentives do you offer contributors?

-Because of the not-for-profit nature of Hoax and the consistently low price we sell the zine for, we are currently unable to pay contributors for their work.
-We immensely regret this, especially since we collectively work 45-50 unpaid hours a week on Hoax!
-To compensate the contributors whose work we accept for print, we offer one complementary copy of the zine they are published in, one Hoax pin, and the ability to promote their feminist- and queer-centered projects/efforts/events through our monthly Hoax mailing list for life.
+To compensate the contributors whose work we accept for print, we offer a small stipend, one complementary copy of the zine you are published in, one Hoax pin, and the ability to promote your feminist- and queer-centered projects/efforts/events through our monthly Hoax mailing list for life.

 What kinds of submissions are you looking for?

 We are open to a variety of submissions.
 In the past, we have published personal narratives, interviews, academic essays, poems, short stories, photographs, collages, comic excerpts, and more — but most of the zine’s space is earmarked for essay-type submissions .
 We are always in need of artwork that can be used as background images to complement the text.

 What should I send along with my submission?

 When e-mailing your material, we ask that you include your mailing address and a 50-words-or-less bio about yourself written in the third person.
 If your submission is chosen, we will include the bio in the “About the Contributors” section of the zine!
 Please note that because of the dozens of contributors included in each issue, we have to be very strict about the length of bios – we’re serious about keeping it under 50 words!
 Feel free to include your contact info such as an e-mail address or website URL if you are interested in potentially being contacted directly by readers.